crystal-bit/space-shooter/README.md

 ```

 Why?
 Well, everyone has his own preference when writing code, but when collaborating with others it's good to respect a common style.
 Since Space Shooter is a learning project, I think the best choice is to follow the official style guide.

-### Please follow these simple rules ⤵️

-1. ➡️ **Write a short message** in the issue itself to notify others that you are working on it.
-2. ➡️ __Ask for help__ if you are stuck.
-You can push what you have, even if it is incomplete or it has some bug.
-We will review it and fix it.
-3. ➡️ __Don't take a task if you don't have time to work on it__.
-4. ➡️ __Happy coding__!
-I hope you will learn a lot during the process!

-I hope these rules will help everyone having an enjoyable Hacktoberfest, avoiding conflicts!

 ## _"Non parlo Inglese"_ (_"I don't speak English!"_)